 As a designer, you need to know the basics of building a good website and the common mistakes to avoid.
 Below, professional website creators give their tips for avoiding the four biggest mistakes of modern website design.

-Not putting mobile first
+1. Not putting mobile first

-"Your site must be able to adapt to the environment in which it's viewed," said Brandon Downing, creative director at Web design and development firm Adage Technologies.
-"Whether it's responsive design, adaptive design or some kind of hybrid approach, it's important for small businesses to invest in making their Web presence accessible to anyone, anywhere.
-When you put mobile first, you're putting performance and user-experience considerations at the forefront of decision making."
-[Building a Business Website: A Small Business Guide]
+"Your site must be able to adapt to the environment in which it's viewed," said Brandon Downing, senior software development engineer at Expedia.
+"When you put mobile first, you're putting performance and user-experience considerations at the forefront of decision making."
+[See Related Story: Building a Business Website: A Small Business Guide]

-Extraneous or slow-loading widgets
+2. Extraneous or slow-loading widgets

 "Do you really even need that social widget?" said Michael LaVista, founder and CEO of website and app development firm Caxy Interactive.
 "Are you actually creating social content that people care about?"

-A cluttered homepage
+3. A cluttered homepage

 "Don't waste space 'welcoming' users to your site," Downing told Business News Daily.
 "Tell them who you are and what you can do for them.
 A modern and clean design with liberal white space not only lets your message cut clear through the chrome; it reinforces immediate trust and confidence that the user has in your brand."

-Failing to balance business and user needs
+4. Failing to balance business and user needs

 You may have picked a great website template with a sleek, modern design, but do you have high-quality, valuable content to back it up?
-LaVista noted that one key DIY Web design mistake is to not pay enough attention to the tone of the site.
+LaVista noted that one key DIY web design mistake is to not pay enough attention to the tone of the site.